Factbox-Global spread of Omicron cases and associated travel curbs

 The White House earlier said it would bar nearly all foreign nationals who have been in any of eight countries within the last 14 days from flying to the United States effective Monday.

-Canada is closing its borders to foreign travellers who have recently been to seven southern African nations to help stop the spread of Omicron, its health minister said on Friday.

-Australia will review plans to reopen to skilled migrants and students from Dec.
-1, Prime Minister Scott Morrison said on Monday.
-He added that it was a "bit too early" to reinstate two-week mandatory hotel quarantine for foreign travellers.

-(Reporting by Reuters bureaus; compiled by John Stonestreet; editing by Mark heinrich)
+(Reporting by Reuters bureaus; compiled by John Stonestreet and Nick Macfie; editing by Mark Heinrich)